-Whenever you start a program or app or open a file or folder in Windows, they open in what’s called a window (which is how Windows gets its name).
+Whenever you start a program or open a file or folder on your computer, they open in what’s called a window (which is how Windows gets its name).

 Minimise, Maximise & Restore Down.